pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Resolução de Provas.md

 interessadas importantes no processo de design leva a uma maior aquisição e sustentabilidade de longo prazo das soluções, bem como a resultados mais equitativos.

-Item.
 6. Prioritise simple and intuitive user interfaces.
 An engaging user interface can ensure the tool is easy to navigate, particularly when targeting end users with limited digital or written literacy.
 For example, CLART, developed by India Observatory, translates complex data into colour-